 In May 2019, Tucson hosted the Délice Network Gathering during the Agave Heritage Festival - an annual event that celebrates the significance of the ancient agave, a versatile plant used to make tequila, mescal, and other liquors.
 For the first time in Délice, cocktails were featured along with food.

-Tucson’s representatives and organizers of the festival invited 4 renowned mixologists from Délice cities to perform during two Festival’s public events:
+Tucson's representatives and organizers of the Festival invited four renowned mixologists from Délice cities to perform during two public events:

-A unique opportunity for them to meet with fellow mixologists, discover the origins of the Mezcal & Tequila, to showcase their talents and to discover new liquor brands.
+A unique opportunity for them to meet with fellow mixologists, discover the origins of the Mezcal & Tequila, showcase their talents, and discover new liquor brands.

-Over the past years, many cities have realized, with the rise of the mixology trend, the importance to have a strong cocktail scene and cocktails ambassadors.
-Brussels, Cali, Lyon and Mérida decided to bring along their top mixologist to Tucson to showcase their cities and celebrate their Cocktail Scene in the USA.
+Over the past years, many cities have realized the importance of having a strong cocktail scene and cocktails ambassadors with the rise of the mixology trend.
+So Brussels, Cali, Lyon, and Mérida decided to bring their top mixologist to Tucson to showcase their cities and celebrate their Cocktail Scene in the USA.

 They still call themselves Bartenders, yet they also have the talent to imagine, create, and prepare unique and sophisticated drinks.
-Meet the 4 mixologists who enhanced the cocktails in Tucson:
+Meet the four mixologists who enhanced the cocktails in Tucson: